on3snowysnowman/Tundra/README.md

 As of now, TUNDRA requires no dependencies, and is standalone.
 This may change in the future.

+A 64-bit system with GCC or Clang is REQUIRED to compile the engine.
+MSVC is not supported as it does not allow inline assembly.

 ## Installation

 TUNDRA uses **CMake** as its build and installation system.